Bw3ll/JOP_ROCKET/README.md

 ![alt text](https://github.com/Bw3ll/JOP_ROCKET/blob/master/jopRocket3.jpg)
 # JOP ROCKET

-**NOTE: We made an update with important new features and improved performance 5/6/2021 with v.2.12.
-Another smaller update with additional gadgets is planned, including two-gadget dispatcher!
-2.12 fixes an indexing error that prematurely ended some larger binaries from being scanned all the way.**
+**NOTE: With 2.15, we introduce the two-gadget disaptcher--this significantly expands possibilities with dispatcher gadgets.
+A lot of optimizations and additional new features have been added with 2.15 on May 26, 2021.**

-Current version: 2.12
+Current version: 2.15

 The Jump-oriented Programming Reversing Open Cyber Knowledge Expert Tool, or JOP ROCKET, is a tool designed to help facilitate JOP gadget discovery in an x86 Windows environment.
 This tool was released at DEF CON 27, where it was the subject of a talk by Dr. Bramwell Brizendine and Dr. Josh Stroschein.
 A major update is under development was released this September, 2020, with minor updates planned in the near future.

 Please navigate to [https://github.com/Bw3ll/JOP_ROCKET](https://github.com/Bw3ll/JOP_ROCKET/) in order to download this tool.

-A major update of the framework was released September 2020; please make sure you have the latest version.
-Another major release was made April 5, 2021, to drastically improve performance.
+A number of major updates have occurred.
+It is recommended than any version prior to 2.15 be updated.

-The tool is a Python script utilizing the Capstone disassembly enginge as well as other dependencies.
+JOP ROCKET is a Python program utilizing the Capstone disassembly engine as well as other dependencies.
 This software exploitation tool is a fully featured artifact designed to facilitate Jump-oriented Programming.
-It is intended to be run on Windows, but can also run on any environment with the dependencies, albeit in a more limited context outside Windows.
+It is intended to be run on Windows.

 Usage information is not available at this time beyond what is in the help menu.
 Constructing JOP exploits is not straightforward and is very nuanced, with some parallels but many differences from ROP.
 Please refer to DEF CON talk to see a brief demo. https://www.youtube.com/watch?v=PMihX693mPE